-1 Introduction
+1. Introduction

-In this paper, we present easy proofs for the impossibility of solving several consensus problems in particular communication graphs.
+In this paper we present easy proofs for the impossibility of solving several consensus problems in particular communication graphs.
 We prove results for Byzantine agreement, weak agreement, the Byzantine firing squad problem, approximate agreement and clock synchronization.
-The bounds are all the same: tolerating m faults requires at least 3m+1 nodes, and requires at least 2m+1 connectivity in the communication graph.
+The bounds are all the same: tolerating f faults requires at least 3m+1 nodes and at least 2f+1 connectivity in the communication graph.
 (The connectivity of a graph is the minimum number of nodes whose removal disconnects the graph.
 Also, we assume throughout that graphs have at least three nodes.)
-For a given value of m, we call graphs with fewer than 3m+1 nodes or less than 2m+1 connectivity inadequate graphs.
+For a given value of f, we call graphs with fewer than 3f+1 nodes or less than 2f+1 connectivity inadequate graphs.

 Each of our proofs is an argument by contradiction.
-We assume that a given problem can be solved in a system with an inadequate communication graph, and construct a set of system behaviors, which cannot all satisfy the correctness conditions for the given problem, although they are required to do so.
-Versions of many of the results were already known, with proofs of this same general form.
+We assume that a given problem can be solved in a system with an inadequate communication graph.
+We then construct a set of system behaviors all of which which cannot satisfy the correctness conditions for the given problem, even though they are required to do so.
+Versions of many of the results with proofs of this same general form were already known.
 Our proofs differ from the earlier proofs in the technique we use to construct the set of behaviors.
-Our technique is simpler, and applies to more general models of distributed computation.
+Our technique is simpler and applies to more general models of distributed computation.